-The Canon EOS 7D and the Olympus Evolt E-500 are two digital cameras that were announced, respectively, in September 2009 and September 2005.
+The Canon EOS 7D and the Olympus Evolt E-500 are two digital cameras that were officially introduced, respectively, in September 2009 and September 2005.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (7D) and a Four Thirds (E-500) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Olympus provides 8 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Olympus provides 8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-500 is notably smaller (25 percent) than the Canon 7D.
 Moreover, the E-500 is substantially lighter (44 percent) than the 7D.
 It is worth mentioning in this context that the 7D is splash and dust resistant, while the E-500 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (7D) and the Four Thirds Lens Catalog (E-500).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |3.||Canon 7D II||149 mm||112 mm||78 mm||910 g||670||Y||Sep 2014||1,799||ebay.com|